 As always the list is in no particular order and all of these bikes, whilst being good beginner choices, are still very popular and fun bikes for experienced riders too - which makes them even better options as you won't grow out of them in a hurry.

 The Yamaha YZF-R3 is a great choice for those who want to try a sport bike but it also performs well as an all-rounder.
-The latest 2019 model comes with a variety of improvements over the previous iteration, taking a step closer towards being a true supersport.
+The latest 2019 model comes with a variety of improvements over the previous iteration, taking a step closer to being a true supersport.
 The suspension has been stiffened and new KYB inverted front forks have been added, which not only look the business in gold but provide a greater level of feedback in the front end - capturing that sporty feel.

-The R3 retains it's well balanced tubular steel frame but the ergonomics have been adjusted by slightly lowering the handlebar position and fuel tank height.
+The R3 retains its well-balanced tubular steel frame but the ergonomics have been adjusted by slightly lowering the handlebar position and fuel tank height.
 This essentially allows you to get into a tighter tuck position should you desire it.

 One of the great things about this bike for a beginner is that it will give a good introduction to supersport riding whilst retaining a lot more comfort than you would usually get from this kind of bike.
-The handlebars, whilst lowered for 2019, are still higher than the average supersport and combined with a comfy leather seat, you get a bike more suitable for longer rides and commuting that puts a lot less pressure on your wrists and back.
+The handlebars, whilst lowered for 2019, are still higher than the average supersport, and combined with a comfy leather seat, you get a bike more suitable for longer rides and commuting that puts a lot less pressure on your wrists and back.

-The Yamaha R3 uses a 321cc engine with 41bhp output, making it A2-compliant with easy to manage power but still enough poke that you won't be outgrowing it any time soon.
+The Yamaha R3 uses a 321cc engine with 41bhp output, making it A2-compliant with easy-to-manage power but still enough poke that you won't be outgrowing it any time soon.
 It looks fantastic, comes with ABS, LED lights, a new full LCD display and with a retail price starting at £5,299 it's great value for money.